edgecollective/edge-blog/notes/fieldschool.md

 # Background

-The idea here is to develop a sort of 'curriculum' around resilience- / adaptation-oriented topics that is useful and engaging for both adults and kids together.
+The idea here is to develop a sort of 'curriculum' around resilience- and adaptation-oriented topics that is useful and engaging for both adults and kids together.

+The overall angle here is that many (most?) of the skills that might be useful in a potentially lower-energy, post-carbon world are also simply 'good pedagogy' no matter what future obtains: work done in the outdoors, learning to use hand tools, learning to grow and prepare food, learning to salvage and repair old equipment.
+All of these activities help foster a sense of agency, confidence, collaboration, and eenjoyment when tackling open-ended challenges and developing creative projects with others.

 # Potential topics

+A preliminary list of possible topics around which to develop workshops and collaborations is below.
 ## Food
 - Food preservation
 - Mini underground cold storage